AfiHisam/ALLinOneYOLOJetsonTX2/README.md

 $ ./install.sh

-And we're done for installation simple and sweet is it !
+...and we're done with installation, simple and sweet is it !

 ## Lets Run It